 #4 Create and Maintain Feedback Loops – Not just by role or by candidate but overall, solicit input from your supplier partners on a regular basis to identify their challenges.
 Build a plan to address those challenges and provide updates to the entire supply base on your progress.
 Suppliers are much more inclined to support a program when they are actively engaged and supported by a business partner.
 So be that partner.

-This post provided by nextSource contributing writer, Cheryl Tracz, vice president of service excellence.
+This post provided by nextSource contributing writer, Ronnie Kihlstadius, director of marketing.